Browser does not support script.

 If you have any enquiries or would like to discuss your support, please get in touch:

 Email firstname.lastname@example.org, telephone 023 8201 5200 or come to the Student Hub, RM050.
 Our Advisers run daily drop-in sessions, and we also have appointments available which you can book in advance.

 The University is committed to equal opportunities and all offers are made based on an applicant’s academic profile.
 However there may be occasions when reasonable adjustments cannot be made to meet an applicant’s learning requirements and an offer will need to be withdrawn.
 For more information please see the admissions policy.

-The University has an international support team who can assist you with a wide variety of questions during your studies: from how many hours you can work in term-time, to who needs to register with the police, to (going forward) the requirements you will need to meet if you plan to switch into another category of the rules for employment or entrepreneurship!
+The University has an international support team who can assist you with a wide variety of questions during your studies: from how many hours you can work in term-time, to police registration, to the requirements you will need to meet if you plan to switch into another category.
 We are also experts at giving you realistic advice about extending your Tier 4 visa, and to assist you with the process where appropriate.

-If you have any queries, visit the Student Hub and ask to talk to the international advice service or email email@example.com
+If you have any queries, visit the Student Hub in RM050 - we run a daily drop in service, or you can email firstname.lastname@example.org

 Take a look at our frequently asked questions